-Many people routinely pay upwards of a thousand dollars for a bike.
-Thieves know this and have figured out that stealing bikes and bike parts can be a lucrative business.
+Bicycle InformationBike theft is an issue in Portland and Reed is not immune.
+Stealing bikes and bike parts can be a lucrative business.
 College campuses are full of expensive bikes.
 It's wonderful that students feel safe on campus, but it's a problem when their sense of security means they do not take the necessary precautions to secure their bikes.
-The combination of expensive bikes and a false sense of security makes a college campus one of the first places a bike thief comes "shopping."
+The combination of expensive bikes and a false sense of security makes a college campus enticing to bike thieves.
 With a few precautions and some common sense, you can drastically decrease the chances of your bike being stolen.